helen17g/DP-CS-Notes-Tasks/README.md

 9/6 System Design <br>
 9/8 System Testing <br>
 9/22 Components of a Computer System <br>
+9/26 - Ethics and Impacts of IT <br>

 ### TASKS
 8/26 My Programming Language <br>